bk138/gromit-mpx/README.md

 ### How to use it

-You can operate Gromit-MPX using its tray icon, but since you typically want to use the program you are demonstrating and highlighting something is a short interruption of your workflow, Gromit-MPX can be toggled on and off on the fly via a hotkey:
+You can operate Gromit-MPX using its tray icon (if your desktop environment provides a sys tray), but since you typically want to use the program you are demonstrating and highlighting something is a short interruption of your workflow, Gromit-MPX can be toggled on and off on the fly via a hotkey:

 Per default, it grabs the `F9` and `F10` keys, so that no other application can use them and they are available to Gromit-MPX only.
 The available